Discover Early Learning Activities for Young Nautical Adventurers

 Follow-Up Activities: After reading, have children draw their favorite scene or act it out.

-Creating a puppet show can enhance storytelling and imaginative play.
+Creating a nautical puppet show can enhance storytelling and imaginative play.
 Here’s how to set it up:

 Make Puppets: Use socks, paper bags, or even vegetables to create puppets.